last updated Feb 2018

 With small electric machines, the motor drives the blades around but you still have to push the thing along.
 On larger electric and petrol-engined machines, the wheels or rear roller are driven along too.

 For a traditional striped lawn, the mower should have a heavy rear roller, since lighter plastic ones can’t make an impression.
 And although all cylinder mowers are able to collect the grass, most grass boxes for hand machines are sold as optional extras, so check the price.
 Be aware too that the traditional designs of hand mower have rear collection boxes, which is great for not flattening flowerbeds, but does mean that if you choose not to use the box, you’ll need wellies to avoid grass-stained shoes and trousers.

 Don’t make the mistake of thinking that cylinder mowers are only for cutting fine grass twice a week.

 Modern cylinder mowers are much more versatile than their predecessors.
 We’ve used our push-along side-wheel machine on long and short grass, on slopes and on the level, with and without its rear grassbox, although the lack of a large rear roller does make mowing up to the lawn’s edge tricky.
 We’ve developed the technique of pushing the mower along the lawn edge with one wheel just off the ground, pressing down more heavily on the other side to make the blades turn.
 Of course, a rear-roller mower avoids this problem since the roller supports the full width of the mower.

 Making you feel tired?
 Then sit down when you mow.
-The Allett Buckingham semi-pro range (using the Atco Royale design) have an optional trailing seat, cleverly designed to follow the path of the mower so there’s no danger of cutting corners and wrecking flowerbeds or being towed into trees.
+The Allett Buckingham semi-pro range (using the Atco Royale design) have an optional auto-steer trailing seat, cleverly designed to follow the path of the mower so there’s no danger of cutting corners and wrecking flowerbeds or being towed into trees.

 Mower types – rotary